lucasmarujo/lucasmarujo/README.md

 I'm Brazilian.
 Experienced FrontEnd Developer, covering all stages of web development.
 Proficient in user interface design, testing, debugging processes and maintaining web systems.
 With a versatile and promising skill set.
 Adept with JavaScript and TypeScript, along with their ecosystems.
 Power your digital dreams: Looking for a talented web developer to turn concepts into seamless online experiences!

-- I'm currently working in-house (), using Next.js, Node.js, etc. 💼
+- I'm currently not working, just developing personal projects using Next.js, Node.js, etc. I'm open to opportunities
 - 💬 I'm open to suggestions or questions from the FrontEnd world. ❗❓
-- 📫 How to contact me:  [lucas.m.amadeu@gmail.com](mailto:lucas.m.amadeu@gmail.com) 📧 & my Discord: 🎮
+- 📫 How to contact me:  [lucas.m.amadeu@gmail.com](mailto:lucas.m.amadeu@gmail.com) 📧 & my Discord: lmj2504 🎮
 - Fun fact: I'm a big fan of Artificial Intelligence (A.I.). 🤖
 - 🗣️ As well as improving my programming, I'm always trying to improve my English and Spanish.